 Background: A new cancer therapy takes white blood cells from a person, grows them in a lab, genetically changes them, then gives them back to the person.
 Researchers think this may help attack tumors in people with certain cancers.
 It is called gene transfer using anti-KRAS G12D mTCR cells.
 Objective: To see if anti-KRAS G12D mTCR cells are safe and cause tumors to shrink.
 Eligibility: Adults ages 18-70 who have cancer with a molecule on the tumors that can be recognized by the study cells Design: Participants will be screened with medical history, physical exam, scans, photography, and heart, lung, and lab tests.
 An intravenous (IV) catheter will be placed in a large vein in the chest.
 Participants will have leukapheresis.
 Blood will be removed through a needle in an arm.
 A machine will divide the blood and collect white blood cells.
 The rest of the blood will be returned to the participant through a needle in the other arm.
 A few weeks later, participants will have a hospital stay.
 They will: - Get 2 chemotherapy medicines by IV over 5 days. - Get the changed cells through the catheter.
 Get up to 9 doses of a medicine to help the cells.
 They may get a shot to stimulate blood cells. - Recover in the hospital for up to 3 weeks.
 They will provide blood samples.
 Participants will take an antibiotic for at least 6 months.
 Participants will have several follow-up visits over 2 years.
 They will repeat most of the screening tests and may have leukapheresis.
 Participants blood will be collected for several years.

-- - INCLUSION CRITIERIA: 1.
+- -INCLUSION CRITIERIA: 1.
 Measurable (per RECIST v1.1 criteria), metastatic, or unresectable malignancy expressing G12D mutated KRAS as assessed by one of the following methods: RT-PCR on tumor tissue, tumor DNA sequencing, or any other CLIA-certified laboratory test on resected tissue.
 Patients shown to have tumors expressing G12D mutated NRAS and HRAS will also be eligible as these oncogenes share complete amino acid homology with G12D mutated KRAS for their first 80 N-terminal amino acids, completely encompassing the target epitope.
 2. Confirmation of G12D mutated KRAS, NRAS, or HRAS by the NCI Laboratory of Pathology.
 3. Patients must be HLA-A*11:01 positive as confirmed by the NIH Department of Transfusion Medicine.
 4. Confirmation of the diagnosis of cancer by the NCI Laboratory of Pathology.
-5. Patients must have previously received standard systemic therapy for their advanced cancer and have been either non-responders (progressive disease) or have recurred.
-Specifically: - Patients with metastatic colorectal cancer must have had at least two systemic chemotherapy regimens that include 5FU, leucovorin, bevacizumab, oxaliplatin, and irinotecan, or have contraindications to receiving those medications. - Patients with pancreatic cancer must have received gemcitabine, 5FU, and oxaliplatin, or have contraindications to receiving those medications. - Patients with non-small cell lung cancer (NSCLC) must have had appropriate targeted therapy as indicated by abnormalities in ALK, EGFR, or expression of PDL-1.
+5. Patients must: - Have previously received standard systemic therapy for their advanced cancer and have been either non-responders or have recurred.
+Specifically: - Patients with metastatic colorectal cancer must have had at least two systemic chemotherapy regimens that include 5FU, leucovorin, bevacizumab, oxaliplatin, and irinotecan (or similar agents), or have contraindications to receiving those medications. - Patients with pancreatic cancer must have received gemcitabine, 5FU, and oxaliplatin (or similar agents), or have contraindications to receiving those medications. - Patients with non-small cell lung cancer (NSCLC) must have had appropriate targeted therapy as indicated by abnormalities in ALK, EGFR, or expression of PDL-1.
 Other patients must have had platinum-based chemotherapy. - Patients with ovarian cancer or prostate cancer must have had approved first-line chemotherapy.
-6. Patients with 3 or fewer brain metastases that are < 1 cm in diameter and asymptomatic are eligible.
+OR -have declined standard treatment 6.
+Patients with 3 or fewer brain metastases that are < 1 cm in diameter and asymptomatic are eligible.
 Lesions that have been treated with stereotactic radiosurgery must be clinically stable for one month after treatment for the patient to be eligible.
 Patients with surgically resected brain metastases are eligible.
 7. Age greater than or equal to 18 years and less than or equal to 70 years.
-8. Clinical performance status of ECOG 0 or 1 9.
+8. Willing to sign a durable power of attorney 9.
+Ability of subject to understand and the willingness to sign a written informed consent document 10.
+Clinical performance status of ECOG 0 or 1 11.
 Patients of both genders must be willing to practice birth control from the time of enrollment on this study and for four months after treatment.
-10. Women of child-bearing potential must have a negative pregnancy test because of the potentially dangerous effects of the treatment on the fetus.
-11. Serology --Seronegative for HIV antibody.
+12. Serology -Seronegative for HIV antibody.
 (The experimental treatment being evaluated in this protocol depends on an intact immune system.
-Patients who are HIV seropositive may have decreased immune-competence and thus be less responsive to the experimental treatment and more susceptible to its toxicities.) --Seronegative for hepatitis B antigen, and seronegative for hepatitis C antibody.
-If hepatitis C antibody test is positive, then patient must be tested for the presence of antigen by RT-PCR and be HCV RNA negative.
-12. Hematology - ANC > 1000/mm^3 without the support of filgrastim - WBC greater than or equal to 3000/mm^3 - Platelet count greater than or equal to 100,000/mm^3 - Hemoglobin > 8.0 g/dL.
+Patients who are HIV seropositive may have decreased immune-competence and thus be less responsive to the experimental treatment and more susceptible to its toxicities.) -Seronegative for hepatitis B antigen, and seronegative for hepatitis C antibody.
+If hepatitis C antibody test is positive, then patient must be tested for the presence of antigen by RT-PCR and be HCV RNA negative 13.
+Women of child-bearing potential must have a negative pregnancy test because of the potentially dangerous effects of the treatment on the fetus.
+14. Hematology - ANC > 1000/mm^3 without the support of filgrastim - WBC greater than or equal to 3000/mm^3 - Platelet count greater than or equal to 100,000/mm^3 - Hemoglobin > 8.0 g/dL.
 Subjects may be transfused to reach this cut-off.
-13. Chemistry - Serum ALT/AST less than or equal to 3.0 x ULN - Serum creatinine less than or equal to 1.6 mg/dL - Total bilirubin less than or equal to 1.5 mg/dL, except in patients with Gilbert s Syndrome, who must have a total bilirubin < 3.0 mg/dL.
-14. More than four weeks must have elapsed since any prior systemic therapy at the time the patient receives the preparative regimen, and patients toxicities must have recovered to a grade 1 or less (except for toxicities such as alopecia or vitiligo).
-15. More than 3 weeks must have elapsed since minor surgical procedures or limited field radiotherapy at the time the patient receives the preparative regimen, and patients toxicities must have recovered to grade 1 or less.
-Note: Patients may have undergone minor surgical procedures within the past three weeks, as long as all toxicities have recovered to grade 1 or less.
-16. Ability of subject to understand and the willingness to sign a written informed consent document.
-17. Willing to sign a durable power of attorney.
-18. Subjects must be co-enrolled on the NCI-SB cell harvest protocol 03-C-0277 (Cell Harvest and Preparation for Surgery Branch Adoptive Cell Therapy Protocols).
+15. Chemistry - Serum ALT/AST less than or equal to 5.0 x ULN - Serum creatinine less than or equal to 1.6 mg/dL - Total bilirubin less than or equal to 1.5 mg/dL, except in patients with Gilbert s Syndrome, who must have a total bilirubin < 3.0 mg/dL.
+16. More than four weeks must have elapsed since completion of any prior systemic therapy an enrollment.
+Note: Patients may have undergone minor surgical procedures or limited field radiotherapy within the four weeks before enrollment, as long as related major organ toxicities have recovered to grade 1 or less 17.
+Subjects must be co-enrolled on the NCI-SB cell harvest protocol 03-C-0277 (Cell Harvest and Preparation for Surgery Branch Adoptive Cell Therapy Protocols).
 EXCLUSION CRITERIA: 1.
 Women of child-bearing potential who are pregnant or breastfeeding because of the potentially dangerous effects of the treatment on the fetus or infant.
 2. Concurrent systemic steroid therapy.
 3. Active systemic infections requiring anti-infective treatment, coagulation disorders, or any other active or uncompensated major medical illnesses.
 4. Any form of primary immunodeficiency (such as Severe Combined Immunodeficiency Disease).
 5. Concurrent opportunistic infections (The experimental treatment being evaluated in this protocol depends on an intact immune system.
 Patients who have decreased immunecompetence may be less responsive to the experimental treatment and more susceptible to its toxicities.)
 6. History of severe immediate hypersensitivity reaction to cyclophosphamide, fludarabine, or aldesleukin.
 7. History of coronary revascularization or ischemic symptoms.
 8. Documented LVEF less than or equal to 45% tested in patients: - Age greater than or equal to 65 years - With clinically significant atrial and/or ventricular arrhythmias, including but not limited to: atrial fibrillation, ventricular tachycardia, second- or third-degree heart block, or have a history of ischemic heart disease and/or chest pain.
-9. Documented FEV1 less than or equal to 50% predicted tested in patients with: - A prolonged history of cigarette smoking (greater than or equal to 20 pack-year smoking history, with cessation within the past two years). - Symptoms of respiratory dysfunction.
+9. Documented FEV1 less than or equal to 50% predicted in patients with: - A prolonged history of cigarette smoking (greater than or equal to 20 pack-year smoking history, with cessation within the past two years). - Symptoms of respiratory dysfunction.
 10. Patients who are receiving any other investigational agents.

 Locations & Contacts